-If unable to descend consider use of a portable altitude chamber (e.g., Gamow Bag®).
+If unable to descend consider use of a portable altitude chamber (e.g., Gamow Bag[®]).
 These devices are pressurized by a hand or foot pump.
 They are NOT to be used for mild to moderate AMS.
-The chamber creates a relative hyperbaric environment, simulating descent of 460-610 ft (1500-2000 m).
-If the patient's status improves to the point they can assist with descent, initiate descent but take the bag with you.
+The chamber creates a relative hyperbaric environment, simulating descent of 1500m-2000m.
+If the patient's status improves to the point they can assist with descent-initiate descent-but take the bag with you.